Habibaaboalhassan66/swimming-detection/README.md

 # 🏊 Swimmer Injury Pattern Detection System

-**GP26 · German University in Cairo · Computer Vision · Sports AI**

-> ⚠️ This system identifies movement patterns linked to higher injury rates in swimmers.
+>  This system identifies movement patterns linked to higher injury rates in swimmers.
 > It does **not** diagnose injury — it flags patterns that warrant attention from a coach or physiotherapist.

 </div>

 ---

-## 📌 Overview
+## Overview

 An end-to-end AI pipeline that analyzes front-view swimming videos and automatically detects biomechanical risk patterns in swimmers.
 The system processes raw video footage, detects stroke type, extracts anatomical keypoints, and flags asymmetry patterns for coach review.